Lucas-C/dotfiles_and_notes/misc/Software_Engineering/SoftwareDevelopmentBestPractices.md

 + WSDL = Web Service Description Language (in xml, often used with SOAP)
 + representation for RESTful APIs: Swagger / RAML / API Blueprint / APIDOC

-On microservices : [AwkwardMicroservicesQuestions], [MicroservicesIncreaseOuterArchitectureComplexity] : they add moving parts and interdependencies
+On microservices : [AwkwardMicroservicesQuestions], [MicroservicesIncreaseOuterArchitectureComplexity], [The microservices cargo cult] : they add moving parts and interdependencies, perf overhand and data segregation, and in the end more complexity

 ## Design smells
 - "Thin" classes.
 Ideally, a class should have a very simple interface that hides a lot of functionality and internal complexity.
 [SDP]